donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 1. Running Whisper's encoder to generate audio features
 2. At each decoding step, computing logit distributions from both Whisper's decoder and the domain-adapted GPT-2
-3. Combining logits using the weighted sum formulation described earlier
+3. Combining logits for shared tokens using the weighted sum formulation described earlier
 4. Selecting tokens based on the fused probability distribution

 ### Evaluation Framework